 "seagull," Old English mæw, from Proto-Germanic *maigwis (source also of Old Saxon mew, Frisian meau, Middle Dutch and Middle Low German mewe, Dutch meeuw "gull"), imitative of its cry.
-Old French moue (Modern French mouette) and Lithuanian mėvas are Germanic loan-words.
+Old French moue (Modern French mouette) and Lithuanian mėvas probably are Germanic loan-words.

-"cage for birds; place where hawks are put to molt," late 14c., from Old French mue "cage for hawks, especially when molting," from muer "to molt," from Latin mutare "to change" (from PIE root *mei- (1) "to change").
+"cage for birds; place where hawks are put to molt," late 14c., from Old French mue "cage for hawks," especially when molting, from muer "to molt," from Latin mutare "to change" (from PIE root *mei- (1) "to change").
 In extended use, "a place of retirement or confinement" (early 15c.).
 Also as a verb, "to shut up, confine" (mid-15c.).